endevver/mt-plugin-ajax-login/README.md

 We have provided sample HTML, template code, and javascript to make integration easier.
 If you need additional assistance we recommend contacting a qualified Movable Type consultant.

+# Why Use this Plugin?

+Movable Type comes with what appears to be an ajax login experience.
+It appears this way because when you click "login" on a blog, a little spinner appears.
+Spinners mean AJAX right?
+Well yes.
+But what is happening is not logging in.
+The system MT currently has was developed to assist users who were accessing multiple blogs across multiple domains all from the same install.
+Therefore what is actually happening while the spinner graphic spins is that a little login gnome goes to the central MT install to see if an active session exists for the current user.
+If it does, the session is magically transported by unicorns to the blog you are on.
+If there is not, the user is redirected to a login page.

+This plugin on the other hand exposes an interface whereby a user can transmit a username/password combo to the central install to actually be authenticated.
+So if you want to be able to actually log a user in (e.g. enter a username and password) via a lightbox, or someother form on your page, without requiring them to go to the main MT install to do so, then this plugin will be required.

 # Known Issues

 Here is a list of known issues and things this plugin has not been tested with: